Briefpoint

 But this process isn’t automatic; it requires careful steps to stay within procedural rules.
 Here’s what to do:

 Before taking your issue to court, you’re expected to try resolving it informally.
 That means reaching out to the opposing side to meet and confer.
-This step shows the court that the requesting party made good faith efforts to work things out without legal intervention.
+This step helps the court determine that the requesting party made good faith efforts to work things out without legal intervention.

-You should clearly address the missing discovery materials, explain what’s incomplete or missing from all the responses, and request timely correction.
-Be sure to document this meeting thoroughly; include the date, the topics discussed, and any follow-up communication.
+You should clearly address the missing discovery documents, explain what’s incomplete or missing from the responses, state the specific grounds for concern, and request further responses within a reasonable timeframe.

 Courts often won’t consider a motion to compel unless you’ve attempted to resolve the issue first.
-This step is your foundation for showing the court you’ve done your part before asking for formal enforcement.
+This step lays the groundwork if you later need to compel production and shows the court you handled the issue responsibly before asking for formal enforcement.

 • The name of the court